tablexi/cli-oh-my/README.md

 # build the image
 docker build -t cli-oh-my .

-# run the image
+# run the image and automatically delete it (--rm) when you exit
-docker run -it cli-oh-my
+docker run -it --rm cli-oh-my
 ```

 ## Notes